-(15) Retained earnings

-A. Under the Company's Articles of Incorporation, the current year's earnings, if any, shall first be used to pay all taxes and offset prior years' operating losses and then 10% of the remaining amount shall be set aside as legal reserve, except as legal reserve reaches amount equal to the paid-in capital, then setting aside or reversing special reserve according to the resolution of shareholders during their meeting or the request by competent authorities.
-Appropriation of remainder, and unappropriated retained earnings from prior years, shall be proposed by the Board of Directors and resolved by the shareholders' meeting.
+- (18) Retained earnings - A. Under the Company's Articles of Incorporation, the current year's earnings, if any, shall first be used to pay all taxes and offset prior years' operating losses and then 10% of the remaining amount shall be set aside as legal reserve, except as legal reserve reaches an amount equal to the paid-in capital, then setting aside or reversing special reserve according to the resolution of shareholders during their meeting or the request by competent authorities.
+Appropriation of the remainder, and unappropriated retained earnings from prior years, shall be proposed by the Board of Directors and resolved at the shareholders' meeting.

-In accordance with Company Act Article 240, Item 5 and Article 241, Item 2, the resolution, for all or a portion of distributable dividends, legal reserve and capital surplus that are distributed in the form of cash, will be adopted by a majority vote at a meeting of the Board of Directors attended by two-thirds of the total number of directors, and will be reported to the shareholders, shall not be subject to the resolution at the shareholders' meeting.
+In accordance with Article 240, Item 5 and Article 241, Item 2 of the Company Act, the Board of Directors is authorized by the Company to resolve the distribution of dividends, legal reserve and capital surplus, in whole or in part, in the form of cash, by a majority vote at its meeting attended by two-thirds of the total number of directors, will be reported to the shareholders, and shall not be subject to the resolution at the shareholders' meeting.

 - B. Dividend policy: As the Company is in a rapidly changing industry and in the growth stage, and considering the Company's long-term financial plans, shareholders' long-term interest and stabilising performance target, cash dividend distribution shall not be lower than 10% of the total dividend distribution. - C. Except for covering accumulated deficit or issuing new stocks or cash to shareholders in proportion to their share ownership, the legal reserve shall not be used for any other purpose.
 The use of legal reserve for the issuance of stocks or cash to shareholders in proportion to their share ownership is permitted, provided that the distribution of the reserve is limited to the portion in excess of 25% of the Company's paid-in capital. - D. (a) In accordance with the regulations, the Company shall set aside special reserve based on debit balances of other equity items at the balance sheet date before distributing earnings.
-When debit balances of other equity items is reversed subsequently, the reversed amount could be included in the distributable earnings. - (b) The amounts previously set aside by the Company as special reserve on initial application of IFRSs in accordance with Jin-Guan-Zheng-Fa-Zi Letter No. 1010012865, dated April 6, 2012, shall be reversed proportionately when the relevant assets are used, disposed of or reclassified subsequently. - E. The appropriations for 2022 and 2021 earnings had been resolved at shareholders' meeting on June 21, 2023 and June 23, 2022, respectively.
-Detail are summarised below:
+When debit balances of other equity items is reversed subsequently, the reversed amount could be included in the distributable earnings. - (b) The amounts previously set aside by the Company as special reserve on initial application of IFRSs in accordance with Jin-Guan-Zheng-Fa-Zi Letter No. 1010012865, dated April 6, 2012, shall be reversed proportionately when the relevant assets are used, disposed of or reclassified subsequently. - E. The appropriations for 2023 and 2022 had been resolved at the shareholders' meeting on June 13, 2024 and June 21, 2023, respectively, are as follows:

+2023 2022

-2022 2021 Amount Dividends per sha (in dollars) - Div idends per share (in dollars) Legal reserve Special reserve Cash dividends \$ (9,028 68,643) 85,645 \$ 1.00 \$ 51,183 11,788 363,993 \$ 4.25 Casii dividends \$ 26,030 Ψ 1.00 \$ 426,964 φ 4.23
+Amount Di vidends per share (in dollars) Amount Div vidends per share (in dollars)

+Legal reserve Special reserve \$ 10,359 19,771 \$ 9,028 68,643)

+Cash dividends 85,645 \$ 1.00 85,645 \$ 1.00

+\$ 115,775 \$ 26,030